Adjectival/track_shoes/README.md

 _an Epicodus Project, July 2016_

 ### Description
 Track Shoes is a web app that can manage inventories of products (shoes) in distribution centers (stores).
 This business scenario requires a many-to-many database schema.
+The database server used is PostgreSQL.

 ## Setup
 - Clone/download this project directory